When there is a risk of damage to pitches or injury to players, fields may be closed for play by local councils, clubs or referees.

 - Record the score and sign the match sheet with the referee and opposition manager

-- Ensure your player cards are returned by the referee (count them!)
+- Ensure your player ID cards are returned by the referee (count them!)

-- Take the match sheet to the Rudd Park drop off location or for away matches submit the score by texting them to the BEFC What's App group.
+- Take the match sheet to the Club House or for away matches submit the score via the CAMS chat.

 - Lodge your referee reimbursement request.